Level-9/deconz-lxc/README.md

 By default he LXC-containers might not be accessible from outside the connected network.
 Please review the documentation for more information about this.
 Your setup and your security requirements are unknown to me and therefore I cannot guide you any further on this topic.

 ### Accessing the Phoscon Web-App ###
-Depending on your home-network setup simply point the browser of your choice to the ip-adress of your container as listed earlier or to the name of the container if you have configured proper name reoulution.
+Depending on your home-network setup simply point the browser of your choice to the ip-adress of your container as listed earlier or to the name of the container if you have configured proper name resolution.

 ### Accessing the deCONZ Gui application ###
 LXC-container behaives slightly different than Docker containers.
 LXC-container's are more similar to standard vitual machines in that sense that standard support for running daemons (i.e. systemd) is present and therefore it is really no problem to install VNC in the container afterwards, if you require it.
 If you chose to use SSH to access the container, then `ssh -X yourcontainername` could be an alternative if you have sufficient network throughput.